 - Finely chop the garlic, ginger and chilli.

-- Heat a little olive oil or coconut oil in wok (or similar), add the garlic, ginger & chilli, and cook for a couple of minutes.
+- Heat a little extra virgin olive oil or coconut oil in wok (or similar), add the garlic, ginger & chilli, and cook for a couple of minutes.

 - Add the hardest vegetable you have.
 If you use sweet potatoes or eggplant, these will go in first, followed by the finely sliced leek if using.